ViennaBorowska/VB-Junior-Dev-Portfolio/README.md

 I have updated my LinkedIn profile and included a link to this in the contact section.
 I have also included a downloadable link to my CV (saved as PDF).
 I have improved the responsiveness of the work-cards.

+## UPDATE 04.05.22

+I have now reorganised the Assets folder to the CSS has a styles folder and the project images have their own folder also.
+The project cards now have a uniform height.
+I have updated the projects and tidied up the links so all projects have a deployed page and repository link.
+Tooltips have been included for further clarity.

 ## IMPROVEMENTS

 I have improved the style and layout of the page in this update, which was my main focus, but there are further improvements for the future;